dobanisola-scottlogic/scenario-2-20250908-093933/ui/playwright/README.md

 For this to be functional, make sure that the hackathon is running in the background.

 These tests will also generate reports after completion.
-The report will be opened automatically on test failure, or can be opened with the following command:
+The report will be opened automatically on test failure, or can be opened with the following command (the quotes are needed):

 ```
-npx playwright show-report playwright\test-results
+npx playwright show-report 'playwright\test-results'

 ```